rei/rei-cedar-docs/docs/release-notes/spring-2020/README.md

 ## New Features

+## Bug Fixes

 ### CdrRating Medium Size

-CdrRating now has size options of small, medium, and large.
-Medium was previously the default size, but couldn't be reset when used with responsive sizing.
+Added missing medium responsive size modifier.
 Now all options can be used at all breakpoints for responsive sizing.

-## Bug Fixes
+The default size is still medium.

 ## Breaking Changes